 Most Chinese people take their zodiac animal and year of birth seriously, and this is usually a key part of the country’s New Year celebrations.

-In Chinese culture, the dragon is regarded as the most powerful sign in the zodiac.
+In Chinese culture and traditions, the dragon is regarded as the most powerful sign in the zodiac.
 As well as power, dragons symbolize luck, prosperity, strength and success.

 The dragon is also the only imaginary animal in the zodiac – another reason why it’s such a revered sign.

 Are you traveling to China soon?
 If so, don’t forget the internet is censored there.

 When using Wi-Fi you won’t have access to your favorite sites like Facebook, Instagram, WhatsApp, Gmail, Google, and heaps more, unless you get a VPN before you go.